Thinking about going to uni? There’s more than one way to get a degree…

 What are the entry requirements?
 You’ll usually need a minimum of 100 UCAS points to get started on these types of courses – although specific entry requirements may vary.
 This can be gained through a range of qualifications that are usually studied at school level.
 These include: one GCE (A level), one advanced VCE, a BTEC, or a diploma.

 What qualifications will I get?
-You’ll get an HND or a foundation degree at the end of your course – which can be used to gain access to further study, or go straight into a relevant career.
+You’ll get an HND or a foundation degree at the end of your course – which can be used to gain access to further study such as a degree, or go straight into a relevant career.

 What is a Bachelor degree?
-A Bachelor’s degree is the most common type of undergraduate degree – and can be studied straight after finishing higher education.
+A Bachelor’s degree is the most common of university degree levels – and can be studied straight after finishing higher education.
 It’s classed as a level 6 qualification.